Terms and Conditions

 reservation.
 This option is subject to availability of personnel

-through Creighton-Davis website or 8.
-PAYMENT: Payment is expected after notification
+through Creighton-Davis website 8.
+PAYMENT: Payment is expected promptly after

 of a successful bid.
 Payment may be by check, cash, or credit cards

-after approval(Visa, Mastercard, Discover).
-The maximum credit card charge per
+after approval(Visa, Mastercard, Discover, American Express).
+The maximum credit card

 invoice is $500.
 Invoices in excess of $500 must be paid by check